SkylineCommunications/dataminer-docs/develop/codingguidelines/UserInterface/ProtocolPages.md

 ## Look and feel

 Vendors typically organize their devices into different product lines or series.
-The same look and feel must be provided for all drivers for devices belonging to the same product line.
+The same look and feel must be provided for all protocols for devices belonging to the same product line.

 ## General page